"Like a finger pointing at the moon". And then Lao gets a Di Nozzo right across the back of the head for focusing on the finger and missing the point.

-One thing that I saw was a very lock step “all or nothing” world view.
-Thus if I said finger on, it was always on, and vise versa.
+One thing that I see is a very lock step “all or nothing” world view.
+Thus if an instructor says finger on, it was always on, and vise versa.
 If gunfighting were so simple, we would not need any training in it would we since everyone would be an expert.
 In the circles I move in, it is impossible to have an intelligent conversation with another martial adult if one takes such a point of view.
 In the real world, things are not black and white, all or nothing, and one size never fits all.

-To reiterate.
-I am advocating the finger off the trigger as a default position.
+I advocate the finger off the trigger as a default position.
 In other words, unless there is a better place for it, the finger will be indexed along side the frame of the firearm.
 This is where it would normally be when moving or generally covering a danger area.
-But when approaching a specific danger point, or challenging or covering a human adversary at gun point (only a fool covers from low ready) the finger should be touching the trigger to reduce your reaction time, and thus increase your safety.
+But when approaching a specific danger point, or challenging or covering a human adversary at gun point (only a fool covers a man he may need to shoot in the next moment from low ready) the finger should be touching the trigger to reduce your reaction time, and thus increase your safety.

-The article in question was written by Dr. Martin Fackler and Ernest J. Tobin.
+I read an article years ago written by Dr. Martin Fackler and Ernest J. Tobin.
 It was titled Officer Decision Time In Firing A Handgun, and appeared in the International Wound Ballistics Association magazine – Wound Ballistics Review.
 It is a scholarly study on how long it takes the average officer to decide to shoot.
-They determined that it takes approximately .677 seconds to react and fire a handgun that is already pointed at a threat with the finger out of the triggerguard.
+They determined that it takes approximately .677 seconds to react and fire a handgun that is already pointed at a threat with the finger out of the trigger guard.
 That is an additional time of .312 seconds over those whose fingers were already on the trigger.
-Fackler suggested, quite correctly from my perspective, that it was unsafe to require officer’s fingers to be outside the triggerguard until they had made the decision to shoot.
+Fackler suggested, quite correctly from my perspective, that it was unsafe to require officer’s fingers to be outside the trigger guard until they had made the decision to shoot.